meet dr liz

 I attended the first ever SSP Gathering in Florida, USA in April 2019, and later that year Dr Porges asked me to work with Karen Onderko at iLs to provide new training material (manual and video) for SSP providers, which incorporated my experience delivering SSP, including to clients with complex trauma, and my understanding of the relevant supporting neuroscience.

-I continue to develop ways to incorporate this learning and experience and have developed a clinical model, Sensitive Approach: Client at the Core™ , that I use in my 1:1 clinical work delivering SSP online to clients with complex trauma and chronic illness such as Parkinson’s disease and Long COVID.
+Drawing on these experiences, I have developed a clinical model—The Sensitive Approach: Client at the Core™—which underpins my 1:1 clinical delivery of SSP to clients worldwide.
+This includes individuals with complex trauma as well as those living with chronic illnesses such as Parkinson’s Disease and Long COVID.

 Publications, Contributions & Collaborations